Robre28/FP/README.md

 # FP
 This project is a nutritional diary that allows the user to log and view the meals they have eaten.
+The code for this project is located on the tab labeled FP.py.
 Specifically the code has five functions.
 The first one is to add a new entry to the log.
 The second is to view the log in an external pdf file formatted in a presentable way.
 The third is to see the time since the last meal.
 The fourth is to search for a particular meal (breakfast, lunch, or dinner) in the food log.
 Lastly, the fifth option is to delete the entire food log.

 The first output the user will see is a choice to select which of these functions they want to select.
 They will have to input a number between 1 and 5.